-Using a factor is a lot like an arranged marriage – it's easy to get into, but getting out of the agreement can be hard.
-Here are 5 facts about factors that every owner-operator or small fleet owner should consider, before signing a contract:
+Using a factor is a lot like an arranged marriage – it’s easy to get into, but getting out of the agreement can be hard.
+Here are 5 facts about factoring for owner operators and small fleet owners should consider, before signing a contract:

 1. Knowledge of Trucking: Like truckers, freight factors are in business to make money.
 There are major differences between the two industries, however.
 Not all factoring companies have people on their staff who understand trucking.
 Don’t sign with a factor unless there is someone there who knows your business, who has work experience as a driver, a dispatcher or in another position a trucking company.

 2. Flexibility: Why is it important for the factor to understand your business?
 Imagine working with someone who just does not understand why you can’t file your paperwork on a regimented schedule.
 Meanwhile, you’re out on the road, or managing drivers.
 Directly or indirectly, you are battling bad weather, construction, traffic snarls and the everyday manic life of a trucker.
 When you finally have time to file paperwork it’s the weekend.
 Is your factor available outside regular office hours?
 You need a 24/7 online presence, at minimum.